|

 Harassment, name-calling, spamming, constant channel switching, etc. will not

 be tolerated.
 Always be positive, friendly and helpful.
-If your conversation is

 limited to only certain members connected to the server, you should move to

 another (private) channel.
 In needed, ask Staff to create a new channel.
-If you are unable to

 follow the rules on Discord, you will be warned,